Take a ride through the state capital | Travel Smart

-HARRISBURG, Pa. — Summer may be winding down, but there's still plenty of time to get out and experience some of the most exciting activities across South Central Pennsylvania.
+HARRISBURG, Pa. — Summer may be winding down, but there is still plenty of time to get out and experience some of the most exciting activities across South Central Pennsylvania.

 FOX43 is showing you how you can stay active while exploring the sights, sounds, and tastes of Harrisburg.